$T$-equivariant motives of flag varieties: Motivic setup

 \section{Motivic setup}

-In this section, we fix an affine scheme $S$, a split reductive $S$-group scheme $G$ together with a Borel pair $(B,T)$ consisting of a split maximal torus $T$ inside a Borel $B$ in $G$.
+In this section, we fix an affine scheme $S$, a split reductive $S$-group scheme $G$ together with a Borel pair $(B,T)$ consisting of a split maximal torus $T$ inside a Borel subgroup $B$ of $G$.
 Further, any algebraic stack will be considered as an algebraic stack over $S$ and any morphism will be relative over $S$.
-In this article we want to compute the motive of $T$-equivariant flag varieties.
+In this article, we want to compute the motive of $T$-equivariant flag varieties.
 In particular, we are interested in motives of Artin stacks.
 There are several approaches on how to extend the theory of motives to Artin stacks.
-Recall from the introduction that one can right Kan extend $\DM_{\QQ}\simeq \SH_{\QQ,\et}$ from schemes to Artin stacks and get a full $6$-functor formalism.
+Recall from the introduction that one can right Kan extend $\SH_{\QQ,\et}$ from schemes to Artin stacks and get a full $6$-functor formalism.
 This works fine until one wants to compute the motivic cohomology in terms of K-theory.
-One can show that $K$-theory does not satisfy \'etale descent for Artin-stacks\footnote{In fact, $G$-theory satisfies descent precisely for \'etale covers that act via finite stabilizers (cf. \cite{Jo1}).}.
-For example, let $\quot{X/G}$ be a smooth Artin-stack over a field $k$ with $G$ split reductive.
+One can show that $K$-theory does not satisfy \'etale descent for Artin stacks\footnote{In fact, $G$-theory satisfies descent precisely for \'etale covers that are ``isovariant'' (cf. \cite[Thm.
+1.1]{Jo1}).}.
+For example, let $\quot{X/G}$ be a smooth Artin stack over a field $k$ with $G$ split reductive.
 Then we have a map $K(\quot{X/G})\rightarrow K^{\et}(\quot{X/G})$, where $K^{\et}$ is the right Kan extended $K$-theory from algebraic spaces to \'etale sheaves.
 This map is not an equivalence but realizes $K^{\et}_{0}(\quot{X/G})$ as the completion of $K^{G}_{0}(X)$ along the augmentation ideal $I_{G}\subseteq R(G)= K(\textup{Rep}(G))$ (note that $K^{G}_{0}(X)$ is in general not $I_{G}$-complete as seen for the $\Gm$-equivariant $K$-theory of a point, c.f.
 Example \ref{ex.K.comp}).
-This is an instance of the comparison between the Borel-construction for $K$-theory and equivariant $K$-theory (cf. \cite{Kri}).
+This is an instance of the comparison between the Borel construction for $K$-theory and equivariant $K$-theory (cf. \cite[Thm.
+1.3]{Kri}).
 Also for non-rational coefficients, one has to be careful as \'etale descent is not even satisfied for schemes.
 Hence, one has to be careful to construct a full $6$-functor formalism for $\SH$ with non-rational coefficients.
-This was done by Chowdhury in his thesis by gluing along smooth morphism with Nisnevich local sections (cf. \cite{Chowd}).
-This is equivalent to gluing along smooth covers, the so called \textit{lisse-extension} (cf. \cite[Cor.
+This was done by Chowdhury in his thesis by gluing along smooth morphism with Nisnevich local sections (cf. \cite[Thm.
+1.0.1]{Chowd}).
+This is equivalent to gluing along smooth covers, the so-called \textit{lisse-extension} (cf. \cite[Cor.
 12.28]{KR1}).
 But again, computing the motivic cohomology along the lisse-extended $K$-theory spectrum yields the completion of $K$-theory along the augmentation ideal (cf. \cite[Ex.
 12.22]{KR1}).
 In the case of $\Xcal\coloneqq \quot{T\bs G/B}$ there is a construction by Khan-Ravi of a stable homotopy category $\SH(\Xcal)$ that admits a full $6$-functor formalism and a motivic spectrum $\KGL_{\Xcal}\in\SH(\Xcal)$ such that